quantixed/CellMigration/README.md

 \*  *Excel:* Use 1 workbook per condition.
 Suggest that each sheet is a field of view, containing all cells in the field.
 So for two experimental conditions with 10 multipoints each, you will have two workbooks each with 10 worksheets.

-\*  *Offsetting:* For offsetting data, a workbook per condition is needed with corresponding sheets to the primary data.
+\*  *Offsetting:* For offsetting data, a directory of CSVs or workbook per condition is needed with corresponding files or sheets to the primary data.
 It is important that every frame has a tracked point.